TransactionWorldAI/transactpay-wordpress/README.md

    - In the WordPress dashboard, on the left-hand menu, click on `Plugins` and select `Add New`.

 3. **Search for a Plugin**
    - Use the search bar on the top-right to find the plugin you want to install.
-For example, search for "TransactPay".
+For example, search for "Transactpay".

 4. **Install the Plugin**
    - Once you've found your desired plugin, click the `Install Now` button.